aandiron/aandiron.github.io/secret-pussy/index.md

 2022-09-13

-## You like it documented: you love the idea of your man looking at hot pictures of you later and thinking about you
+## You are a minor exhibitionist: you love the idea of your man looking at hot pictures of you later and thinking about you
 ![In the hotel mirror](./mirror-flash.jpg "come down and visit me this weekend?
 I'll get us a fancy hotel room for the night.
 And I'll give you such a fucking you feel as young and dirty as the first time we ever did it.")
 2022-09-12